quintel/documentation/general/topology.md

 * the number of LV networks connected to the MV networks
 * The number of direct connections to the MV net (for wind-turbines or larger CHP)

+For details on the syntax of the topology file please consult the [topology syntax page](https://github.com/quintel/documentation#topology-syntax).

 An example of a simple network in YML format is given below:

 ```